uqlibrary/technology-training/README.md

 If a package dependency is not caught automatically by {renv} (for example, if a function depends on an optional package), you can manually add it to the `_dependencies.R` file.

 Make sure to commit any changes to `renv.lock` and `_dependencies.R`.

+##### `requirements.txt` for reproducibility with Python

+This repository also comes with a `requirements.txt` file for Python reproducibility.
+This file keeps track of Python dependencies which are used during website rendering.

+If your changes require new Python packages, be sure to include these in the `requirements.txt` file.

+To update the `requirements.txt` file, **use a virtual environment manager**.
+We recommend [venv](https://docs.python.org/3/library/venv.html).

+1. Make a clean Python environment in your local clone of the repo. **Do not check this into version control: ensure the folder is in `.gitignore`.**
+2. Install the packages in `requirements.txt` (typically via `pip install -r requirements.txt`)
+3. Install any other packages you require if you still need to (typically via `pip install ...`)
+4. Update `requirements.txt` (typically via `pip freeze > requirements.txt`).
+5. Commit any changes to `requirements.txt`.
+Do not commit any {venv} related files.

 #### Captions and alternative text for images